What Are the Dangers of Pesticide-Laced Marijuana?

 The public’s perception of marijuana has changed wildly since the Controlled Substances Act was passed in 1970.
-Though the federal government still considers marijuana a Schedule I substance, 26 states and the District of Columbia have legalized pot for either medicinal or recreational use.
+Though the federal government still considers marijuana a Schedule I substance, many states and the District of Columbia have legalized pot for either medicinal or recreational use.

 While it has a relatively low toxicity level, farmers working with myclobutanil have reported the following side effects:

 As marijuana legislation changes, it’s likely that states will implement tighter restrictions on growers and dispensaries to ensure the safety of cannabis use.
 These restrictions may require stricter guidelines on the labeling of marijuana products.

 For example, many shops that claimed to be pesticide-free tested positive for myclobutanil.

 Some ways to detect pesticide residue on a marijuana plant include: